Faculty of Information

 Students and alumni are making a big impression in the information fields

-Shaping AI and data science policies
+Shaping AI policies in Canada

 Alumni Profile: Dr. Fadi Al-Buhairan, CEO, Special Integrated Logistics Zone (SILZ) of Saudi Arabia